-A. I think confusion is a fairly good summary.
-I think that the first SAI is ongoing when we meet Joanne in February.
+1 with.
+Then we have this confusion.
+Can you explain 2 how that came about?
+3 Α. I think confusion is a fairly good summary.
+I think 4 that the first SAI is ongoing when we meet Joanne 5 in February.
 It then completes in March.
-We meet again on 25 July.
-Joanne asks, well, is the SAI complete?
-My interpretation, and it is only that based on this, is that Richard is assuming she is talking about the Julian Johnstone SAIs which have only just begun, but actually she is talking about the SAI 16:13 in February which was just nearing completion.

-I don't know whether Richard clarified the difference between the two and, in the absence of that clarification, I don't think Joanne would have been aware of the distinction between the first SAI and the second, what I would call "Julian Johnstone SAIs".
-So he replies and says, oh, we have only just started, Julian Johnson has just been Chaired.
-Joanne maybe takes that at face value assuming it is the one that was still going on February, and that mistake repeats itself through further meetings with Joanne Donnelly.

-23 410 Q.

-But both yourself and Dr. Wright were well aware that the report you referred to in February, or the SAI you referred to in February carried with it an obligation to get that report to Donnelly when it was available?
+We meet 16:13 6 again on 25 July.
+Joanne asks, well, is the SAI 7 complete?
+My interpretation, and it is only that based 8 on this, is that Richard is assuming she is talking 9 about the Julian Johnstone SAIs which have only just 10 begun, but actually she is talking about the SAI 16:13 11 in February which was just nearing completion.
+12 13 I don't know whether Richard clarified the difference 14 between the two and, in the absence of that 15 clarification, I don't think Joanne would have been 16:14 16 aware of the distinction between the first SAI and the 17 second, what I would call "Julian Johnstone SAIs".
+So 18 he replies and says, oh, we have only just started, 19 Julian Johnson has just been Chaired.
+Joanne maybe 20 takes that at face value assuming it is the one that 16:14 21 was still going on February, and that mistake repeats 22 itself through further meetings with Joanne Donnelly.
+23 410 Q. But both yourself and Dr. Wright were well aware that 24 the report you referred to in February, or the SAI you 25 referred to in February carried with it an obligation 16:14 26 to get that report to Donnelly when it was available?
+27 Α. Yes.
 28 411 Q. That hadn't been done?

-29 A. Yes.
-I mean it was down as an action for Richard to
+20 ۸ Voc.
+I mean it was down as an action for Bishard to